-Telstra has been a mainstay for all things telecommunications in this country.
-They have a long history of providing quality services — both in terms of delivery and support.
-All backed up by having the biggest network in the country.
+Telstra has a long history of providing quality services — both in terms of delivery and support.
+They’re backed up by the biggest network in the country.
 Chances are they’re the ones already providing your phone line.
-So it makes sense to bundle your internet and your phone line rental with a quality provider — at least until the NBN becomes available.
+So it makes sense to bundle your internet and your phone line rental with a quality provider.

 While they don’t offer discounts on broadband, Telstra does offer discounts for seniors on eligible home phone services.
 If you have a Centrelink Pension Card or a Veterans’ Affairs Pension Card, Telstra can offer discounts on connection charges (in some cases), home phone calls, and fee waivers for credit card processing fees and paper bill fees.

 If you’re focusing on keeping costs down, another great option is the range of NBN plans offered by Southern Phone.
-This local company has offerings starting at just $45 per month for 100GB at 12 Mbps – a great data allowance at that price point.
-A wi-fi modem is included, and for $5 more per month you can bump that data allowance up to 200GB, or $10 more for a whopping 500GB.
+This local company has offerings starting at just $65 per month for unlimited data at 25/5 Mbps – a great data allowance at that price point.
+For $10 more per month, you can boost your speed to 50/20Mbps.
 Southern Phone is a completely Australian-based company that not only employs Australians in all their customer-facing departments but is also owned entirely by regional local councils.
 All of their profits go right back into the community – there are no private shareholders to worry about.

 As the examples here show, while there’s not a lot of interest from Internet providers in doing special Seniors Card discounts, the prices of their regular plans can get so low that you’re ultimately going to be saving more money anyway.
 The key to pensioners saving more money is to shop around – if you’ve got any questions about a particular provider’s service, give them a call – you’ll get a good sense of what they’re like when you chat to them, too.
 And if you’re relatively new to the Internet, go for a plan with no contract – that way, if you find out you need more data each month, or a faster connection, you can jump onto that without having to pay a penalty.